decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     entities: string[];
 };

-// Warning: (ae-missing-release-tag) "GlobalDirectionRaycastEventsSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GlobalDirectionRaycastHelperSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type GlobalDirectionRaycastEventsSystemOptions = {
+export type GlobalDirectionRaycastHelperSystemOptions = {
     direction?: PBVector3;
 };

 // Warning: (ae-missing-release-tag) "GlobalDirectionRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type GlobalDirectionRaycastOptions = RaycastEventsSystemOptions & GlobalDirectionRaycastEventsSystemOptions;
+export type GlobalDirectionRaycastOptions = RaycastHelperSystemOptions & GlobalDirectionRaycastHelperSystemOptions;

 // Warning: (ae-missing-release-tag) "GlobalInputEventResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //